 How Frequent Is Erectile Dysfunction

 Erectile dysfunction is a relatively frequent problem.
-Although this type of sexual dysfunction is more common in males over the age of 40, it can afflict men of any age.
+In the US, roughly 30 million men are affected by ED, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Although this type of sexual dysfunction is more common in males over the age of 40, aging is just one of the many risk factors.
+Erectile dysfunction can afflict men of any age.
+There are many physical and psychological causes of ED; even prescription medications like antidepressants, prostate cancer drugs, and other prescription medications.
 The Massachusetts Male Aging Study, the largest-ever examination of male erectile dysfunction, found that it is significantly more widespread than previously thought.

 Here are some stats about ED: